WintrCat/wintrchess/docs/hosting.md

 > This is a guide on how to get WintrChess running on your local machine.

+## Prerequisites

+- Git
+- Node.js 22 or later
+- Docker if you want to host with that

 ## Setup

 ### Clone the repository